wharris/wharris_bin/README.markdown

   Run with `rbgrep` _search-term_.
 This script greps through all the files below the current directory that look like ruby code.

-* `restartvpn` - restart a CiscoVPN client.

-  Sometimes the Cisco's VPN client software stops working due to evil spirits.
-  This script is a magical incantation that sometimes makes the client work again.

 * `srcgrep` - search a source tree.

   Run with `srcgrep` _search-term_.
 This script greps through all the files